sifive/cinco/README.md

 Download and install Arduino IDE 1.6.12 tarball from the Arduino website.
 Unpack it in /opt and run their installation script.

-## Install RISC-V Tools ##

-You will at least need the 32-bit riscv-gnu-toolchain and openocd.
-You could install SiFive's Freedom E300 SDK to get all that you need.

 ## Install this Repo ###
 * clone this repo wherever you like, and then create a symlink:
 ```